This rice stuffing recipe is the perfect side dish for Christmas! It's made with nuts and currants for the perfect texture and flavor combo.

 - Simple Vegan Mexican Rice

 - 2 cups brown rice medley , and wild, brown or mixed rice works

 - 3 ½ cups veggie broth to cook rice , you can also use water but won’t be as flavorful (use low sodium if needed)

 - 6 tablespoons seedless currants

-- Himalayan pink salt & ground black pepper to taste
+- ¼ teaspoon ground black pepper

 - Partially cook the rice in veggie broth or water, you can use a rice cooker but watch it carefully so it doesn’t over cook.
 If using the stove top method, watch it so it doesn’t burn.
 Cook for about ⅔ as long as the directions state.

 - Add rice and simmer for a few more minutes.
 Add more veggie broth if it’s too dry.

 - Soaking the currants in white wine really helps with flavor but you can also do veggie broth if you don’t use wine.

 - Servings vary between 8-10 depending on what else you are serving.